WMB2-29012024/AJAY_RAJPUT_B2/README.md

 4. Display the name and size of the selected file in the paragraph below.
 ---

-**Question:** Create a webpage with an input field that allows users to search for fruits in a list.
+**Question:6** Create a webpage with an input field that allows users to search for fruits in a list.
 Below the input field, display a list of 8 fruits.
 When the user types in the input field, dynamically filter the list to show only the fruits that match the search query.

 *Task breakdown:*